 For the Beginner

 If you are new to hunting and want to get started but don’t know where to start.
 I recommend finding a mentor.
 Many state and conservation organizations have “learn to hunt” or apprenticeship programs.
 The NSSF’s Let’s Go Hunting program provides a place for mentors to join the +one movement, encouraging mentors to take a new hunter.
 In addition, they provide a place for beginners to find state apprenticeship programs.
-Mentorship not only provides an avenue to tap into a plethora of skills but also fosters that comradery we all enjoy.
+Mentorship not only provides an avenue to tap into a plethora of skills but also fosters that camaraderie we all enjoy.
 Hunting is more than a harvest, it is time spent together in the outdoors, its enjoying meals provided by wildgame and it is joining in to celebrate accomplishments.
 Additionally, it is accountability; hunting can be discouraging, and it is hard.
 It is nice to have someone to talk with who understands the struggles.

 Studying the behavior of the target game